HypeStalker/django-blog-app/README.md

 # django-blog-app
 ## https://djangosimpleblogapp.herokuapp.com/
-### Simple Django BlogApp with user authentication
+### Simple Django BlogApp with User Authentication
+User can create, update or delete their blog post and create comments